The following links are just a few examples of grants through the Tateuchi Foundation:

 Tateuchi Story Theatre

-A grant to build the Tateuchi Story Theatre within Seattle’s Wing Luke Museum provides a venue for cultural and historical events relating to Pacific Asian Americans with a 59 seat multimedia stage open year round to the public.
+A grant to build the Tateuchi Story Theatre within Seattle’s Wing Luke Museum provides a venue for cultural and historical events relating to Pacific Asian Americas with a 59 seat multimedia stage open year round to the public.
 It opened May 31, 2008 and continues to expand its programming with additional grants each year from the Tateuchi Foundation.

 The Tateuchi Center will be a multiple venue, multi-disciplinary performing arts center located in downtown Bellevue.
 Intended to host local-based and touring regional, national, and international performers, the Tateuchi Center expects the highest caliber performances to enrich, educate, and entertain audiences in the greater Seattle area and beyond.